Apahima/Adv_MRI_SEG/README.md

     * `--loss` - Define which Loss function to use - Tversky ot WBCE_DiceLoss
         * `--WBCE-diceloss` - Define the coefficient of Dice loss at overall loss function
         * `--tversky-alpha` - Define Tversky Alpha coefficient
-        * `--tversky-beta` - Defince Tversky Beta coefficient
+        * `--tversky-beta` - Define Tversky Beta coefficient
     * `--exp-dir` - Define where to save Model results to be able to visualize that with TensorBoard.

 **Example:**

     python Main_Model.py --challenge singlecoil --num-chans 16 --drop-prob 0.5 --data-path Data\ISPY1 --num-pools 5 --num-epoch 20 --batch-size 1 --exp-dir checkpoints

-### Test the resuls
+### Test the results
 * The results saved as Tensorboard files at `--exp-dir`
-* Luanching Tensorboard to see the results
+* Launching Tensorboard to see the results
 * Open browser and type the {HostIP}:{PORT}, Tensorboard should open and display the results

 **Example:**

     tensorboard --logdir checkpoint --host {HostIP} --port {Port}
 <!--
 1. Download the scans from: https://www.cancerimagingarchive.net/nbia-search/?CollectionCriteria=ISPY1.
-The scans are order chronoligicaly, needs to download only the erlier scan for each patient (Total 200 patients).Need to download specific files from each series, the files are:
+The scans are order chronologically, needs to download only the earlier  scan for each patient (Total 200 patients).Need to download specific files from each series, the files are:
 * Full scan
 * Scan with PE
 * Scan with SER